Urdatorn/responsio-accentuum/README.md

 ## TODO

+- Recalculate χ-square and beta tests against new baselines
+- Choose the most informative images to be included in the article.

+## Chronology

 - Pindar (c.
 518-438):
   - e.g. Battle of Salamis 480 referred to in ode
   - 76th Olympiad in 476 has five odes